Ginger-Science/sunscreen-admin/README.md

 This project uses NFTs to collect, verify, validate and remarket data produced in response to the Ginger Science Sunscreen Study.

+It will be a tool operated by our Ginger Science BioAgent.

-Ginger.sol contains 3 functions that the administrative agent may call to update data from the study:
+Ginger.sol contains 3 functions that the BioAgent may call to update data from the study:

 - joinStudy
 - review